PharosProduction/react-starter-pack/README.md

 2. `npm run build`: build the app's package in PRODUCTION mode;
 3. `npm start`: start the app in PRODUCTION mode.

+## Useful links

+All the details about Next.JS you can find here: [Next.JS official documentation](https://nextjs.org/docs)

 ## Contributing/suggestions

 Submit a pull request/log an issue.